pudly/schmopera-hugo/content/articles/loc-luisa-miller.md

 </figure>

-Indeed, if _Luisa Miller_ lacks in recognizable tunes, it makes up for with interesting moments of orchestration, structure, and drama.
+Indeed, if _Luisa Miller_ lacks in recognizable tunes, it makes up for it with interesting moments of orchestration, structure, and drama.
 Especially noteworthy were striking moments of a cappella ensemble singing as well as colorful doublings and dove-tailings between the orchestra and voices.
 It was fascinating to observe the progression of the opera, from a rather matter-of-fact first act, to an increasingly complex second act, leading to an electrifying Verdian finale.
 Director Francesca Zambello, returning to LOC after last season's _West Side Story_ for this production of Luisa Miller, notes Verdi's compositional "transition" over the course of the opera with Act III being the work's, and by extension Verdi's, "arrival."

 > When their fates finally collide at the opera's conclusion, the singers' embodiment of their characters was gripping and heart wrenching.